 I can’t emphasise enough the value of top quality memory cards for professional photography.
 We put our heart and soul into the images we are creating, often in situations where you don’t get a second chance, and at the end of the day recording and reliably saving those images is a key part of how we make our livelihood.

-But to really illustrate the true value of a quality memory card… On a recent shoot in Botswana I was working alongside a great wildlife photographer who is based out of Zimbabwe.
+But to really illustrate the true value of a quality memory card… On a recent shoot in Botswana I was working alongside another photographer who is based out of Zimbabwe.
 Tech resources are not easily available and he was low on cards for some of his longer shoots.
 I had plenty of cards with me so agreed to sell him one when I left Zimbabwe to head home… The price?
-Well Dana Allen – the photographer in question – was willing to pay One Hundred Trillion Zimbabwe dollars for my quality Lexar card.
+Well, he was willing to pay One Hundred Trillion Zimbabwe dollars for my quality Lexar card.
 And no, I am not joking…!
-This is the largest bank note ever printed in the world (unfortunately the current exchange rates mean I’m not suddenly a wealthy man), but it is a great keepsake and it was even better being able to help out a friend!
+This is the largest bank note ever printed in the world (unfortunately the current exchange rates mean I’m not suddenly a wealthy man), but it is a great keepsake and it was even better being able to help out a fellow photographer!

 All images copyright Chris McLennan.